harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 Here is my [CV](/assets/pdf/CV_Harris_Junseo_Lee.pdf).

-**Note:** I am preparing to pursue a Ph.D. starting in Fall 2026, coinciding with the end of my military service
+**Note:** I am preparing to pursue a Ph.D. starting in Fall 2026, coinciding with the end of my military service.